"Uncommonly excellent" | "A joy to listen to" | "Fabulous" | "Practical, informative, refreshing"

 'Thank you - that was superb.'
 'It really spoke to me.'
 'So many fantastic takeways.'
 'We are feeling the impact months later.
 Thank you.'

-Rebecca is a regular presenter on Suffolk Sound, has been interviewed for Times Radio, BBC Radio 4, Greatest Hits Radio, BBC Radio Suffolk and is often a guest on podcasts.
+Rebecca has been a regular presenter on Suffolk Sound, has been interviewed for Times Radio, BBC Radio 4, Greatest Hits Radio, BBC Radio Suffolk and is often a guest on podcasts.
 She speaks at conferences and INSET days, hosts events, works as a narrator/reader (recorded or at concerts), and leads panels and discussions.

 Rebecca writes frequently for a range of publications and her first book, The School Ready Governor is published by Bloomsbury.
 She has written about holistic school leadership, inspections and accountability, curriculum development, governance, communications, spiritual development, ethics, and personal pieces as she navigates life as a Quaker.